 As one of France’s oldest seaside resorts, expect holidays in Royan to be filled with days spent on golden beaches backed by picturesque pine forests and rolling hills.
 Campsites in the region make the most of the coastal location while offering up the chance for incredible day trips to Saintes, Cognac and beyond.

-Popular places in Royan
+Camping Holidays in Royan

 Located on France’s west coast, Royan is a great spot for a camping holiday that’s not just about the beaches.
 This part of the country combines lovely weather with a relaxed atmosphere and a real sense of history, illustrated by the ancient fortifications dotted along the shoreline.